-- 1. An applicant becomes a student in a doctoral study programme (hereinafter as a "doctoral student") on the date of enrolment in a doctoral study programme.
+(1) An applicant becomes a student in a doctoral study programme (hereinafter as a "doctoral student") on the date of enrolment in a doctoral study programme.
 The enrolment is held at the faculty at which the study programme is implemented.
 The enrolment is held on a date set by the dean.
 A doctoral student is a member of the academic community at the faculty and of the CTU academic community and the rights and obligations of the respective form of study arising from the law and from CTU internal regulations apply to them.
+The study obligation of a student in a doctoral study programme is to fulfil the ISP together with research and creative activity in the field of research or development, or theoretical and creative activity in the field of art that they perform under the supervisor's leadership in the field given by the general framework of the topic of their dissertation thesis.

-Their fundamental study obligation is to fulfil the ISP under the supervisor's leadership. - 2.
-Doctoral students are entitled to 6 weeks of vacations in a calendar year. - 3.
-Doctoral students can interrupt their studies after submitting a doctoral student's request in writing to the dean pursuant to Article 26, Para 6 (c); the request will state the reasons for and the duration of the interruption.
+- (2) Doctoral students are entitled to 6 weeks of vacations in a calendar year. - (3) Doctoral students can interrupt their studies after submitting a doctoral student's request in writing to the dean pursuant to Article 26, Para 6 (c); the request will state the reasons for and the duration of the interruption.
 The interruption cannot be granted if the student's studies will have to terminated pursuant to Section 56, Para 1 (b) of the Act and Article 34, Para 7 (b) hereof immediately after resuming their studies.
 The dean may, upon their own motion, interrupt a student's studies if it is necessary in order to avert an imminent harm to the student, provided it did not originate in connection with the previous fulfilment of study requirements.
 In this case, the studies will not be interrupted provided the student expresses their disagreement in writing within 10 days of receiving the written notice of the possible interruption of the studies.
 The dean's decision to interrupt the studies must be made in writing in accordance with Section 68 of the Act and the student may appeal against the decision.
-The dean will always grant the request to interrupt the studies if the relevant period affected by the request is part of a recognized period of parenthood. - 4.
-The doctoral student is obliged to show up once a year for enrolment in the next study unit on a defined date.
+The dean will always grant the request to interrupt the studies if the relevant period affected by the request is part of a recognized period of parenthood. - (4) The doctoral student is obliged to show up once a year for enrolment in the next study unit on a defined date.
 The enrolment is conditioned on the submission of a report of activities and its approval by the supervisor, the head of the training centre and the chair of ORO.
 If the student fails to show up on the defined date and does not submit an apology in writing within five days of the date, it will be considered as a failure to fulfil the study requirements of the study programme under these Rules and the student's studies will be terminated pursuant to Section 56, Para 1 (b) of the Act and Article 34, Para 7 (b) hereof.
 The decision-making in this matter is governed by Section 68 of the Act.
 If the doctoral student submits an apology in writing within five days of the date of enrolment and the apology is accepted by the dean, the dean will set an alternative date of enrolment for the student.